pcsubirachs/pybit_wallet/README.md

 2. Fork the repo, navigate to local folder in terminal

-3. Only need to run this command once for initial install.
+3. Install pipenv on your computer using pip.
+Only need to run this command once for initial install.

 <code>pip install pipenv</code>